AllenDang/giu/README.md

 ### What is immediate mode GUI?

 Immediate mode GUI system means the UI control doesn't retain its state and value.
-For example, calling `giu.InputText("ID", &str)` will display a input text box on screen, and the user entered value will be stored in `&str`.
+For example, calling `giu.InputText(&str)` will display a input text box on screen, and the user entered value will be stored in `&str`.
 Input text box doesn't know anything about it.

 And the `loop` method in the _Hello world_ example is in charge of **drawing** all widgets based on the parameters passed into them.
 This method will be invoked 30 times per second to reflect interactive states (like clicked, hovered, value-changed, etc.).
 It will be the place you define the UI structure.